greenfork/greensky/posts/2020-05-10-how-to-write-a-blog,-part+2.md

 [raw markdown]: https://raw.githubusercontent.com/greenfork/greensky/master/posts/2020-05-10-how-to-write-a-blog%2C-part%2B2.md

-## And done!
+## Done!

 So many words and so little code.
-But this is basically all we need.
-These are the main building blocks of a static site generator for blog.
+But this is all we need.

 Let's wrap up by listing the reasons why you might want to create and use your own static site generator: